-Selecting a good browser for you Linux machine depends on your needs but nowadays most of us require to use browsers for surfing Internet without some special work like development or so on.
-Most of us use browsers to do social networking, watching lectures for hours and playing games in browser.
-So here I’m reviewing Top 4 Browsers for Linux with mentioning some good and bad that I’ve faced.
+Selecting a good browser for your Linux machine depends on your needs but nowadays most of us require to use browsers for surfing the Internet without some special work like development or so on.
+Most of us use browsers for social networking, watching lectures for hours and playing games in the browser.
+So here I’m reviewing Top 4 Linux web Browsers with mentioning some good and bad that I’ve faced.

-I’ve used many browsers on Linux and I bet there are tons of more to try and use.
-Well, I think I don’t need to try every one of them because I don’t have time and so you.
-This article is written to help you select the right one, if you have not chosen already.
-If you have chosen already then comment below the article telling us what your favorite browser is.
+I’ve used many Linux web browsers and I bet there are tons of more to try and use.
+Well, I think I don’t need to try every one of them because I don’t have time and so do you.
+This article is written to help you select the right one if you have not chosen already.
+If you have chosen already then comment below the article and tell us what your favorite browser is.

 1. Chrome Or Chromium

 Let’s start with one of the most popular and used browsers on Linux, Chrome and its open source brother Chromium.
 Both browsers are similar and most of the features are the same as well.
 Chrome is not only used by a large number of regular users but advanced user too, for example, developers.
 With the sleek design, Chrome attracts many new users.

 Where Chromium is an open source brother of Chrome and mostly similar to Chrome.
 Chromium is a good alternative for Linux.
 It is already available in most of the Linux distributions repository, so installing Chromium is very easy.
 Where Chrome can be downloaded from the Chrome website.